alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 # The multiplication by one trick

-Many deep results in mathematics are derived by multiplying by 1, but this 1 has to be chosen wisely.
+Many deep results in mathematics are derived by multiplying by one, but this one has to be chosen wisely.
 So let's choose our one wisely.
-Suppose we're interested in weighted inner products w.r.t some weight $$w$$.
 We have:

 $$
 f(x) g(x) w(x) = \frac{f(x)}{u(x)} \frac{g(x)}{u(x)} w(x) u^2(x)
 $$

-This looks a bit hairy, but all we did was multiply and divide by $$u(x)$$.
+This looks a bit hairy, but all we did was multiply and divide by $$u(x) \neq 0$$.
 Consequently, if $$\langle f, g \rangle_w = 0$$, then

 $$
 \left\langle \frac{f}{u}, \frac{g}{u} \right \rangle_{w u^2} = 0.
 $$

-So taking a basis $$Q_0, Q_1, \dots$$ orthogonal w.r.t $$w$$, and dividing all functions by a given function $$u(x)$$, we obtain a basis orthogonal w.r.t a new weight $$wu^2$$.
+So taking a basis $$Q_0, Q_1, \dots$$ orthogonal w.r.t $$w$$, and dividing all functions by a given non-zero function $$u(x)$$, we obtain a basis orthogonal w.r.t a new weight $$wu^2$$.
 This reminds the well-known [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling) Monte-Carlo algorithms, where we can choose a more convenient distribution to sample from by multiplying and dividing by a well-chosen density.

-So it appears we can choose the weight we desire by carefully choosing $$u$$, right?
+We can choose the weight we desire by carefully choosing $$u$$, right?
 Easy peasy - just divide all functions by $$u$$, and we're done!
 But it's not that simple, because the new basis

 $$
 \frac{Q_0}{u}, \frac{Q_1}{u}, \dots
 $$

-may span a radically different set of functions.
+might have a radically different representation power.
 Especially if we take only a finite number of basis functions, like we do in machine learning.

-For example, if our original basis was bounded, but the ratio $$\frac{1}{u}$$ isn't, then the new basis suddenly consists of unbounded functions that may grow to infinity.
+For example, if our original basis was bounded, but the ratio $$\frac{1}{u(x)}$$ isn't, then the new basis suddenly consists of unbounded functions that may grow to infinity.
 Alternatively, if this ratio decays towards zero, then the new basis functions also decay towards zero.

 Let's look at a concrete case to understand the issue.
 Suppose our feature $$x$$ is the total time the user spent on our website in the last month.
 Probably, the effect of this feature on user behavior "flattens" at some point - users who spent 5 minutes may be different than the ones that spent 10 minutes, but those that spent 10 hours may not be that different from those that spent 20.
 We certainly would _not_ want a function that grows to infinity as $$x$$ grows!

-But this idea of dividing by $$u$$ gives us some degree of control.
+The other side of our observation is that this idea of dividing by $$u$$ gives us some degree of control.
 You can mix it with the mapping approach to design a family of feature orthogonal w.r.t the weight of your choice, but also have the desired properties you want, such as growth or decay.
-These desired properties are the _inductive bias_ you bake into your model to help it generalize better to unseen data.
+These desired properties are the _inductive bias_ you bake into your model to help it generalize better to unseen data, or conform to some regulatory or safety constraints.

 This mixing and matching sounds easy, but it may not be so.
 Let's look at an example, just to give you the feeling.
 Suppose our total time on the website has a distribution with CDF $$U$$, and we want features that decay towards zero, because the effect of this total time eventually flattens out.
 If we take some mapping $$T: [0, \infty) \to [-1, 1]$$, we can construct a basis from Legendre polynomials: